 Most people rush through Nagekeo on their way from Moni or Ende to Riung at the northcoast.
 It seems a nothing to see regency also due to lack of information but there are some interesting things to see.

 Only a few hotels in Mbay; the best one is Pepita hotel.
 See this section

 In Mbay you will find plenty mostly simple restaurants like Padang and warung for nasi goreng, soto ayam, bakso and so on.
 One exception is the cosy Nusantara Resto on the mainstreet.
 The largest supermarkets are Sahabat and Sinar Rembulan.

 TRANSPORT also check this

 Buses depart for Bajawa, Ende, Maumere and Ruteng.
-The ones that go to Maumere run via the northcoast but some of them are actually open trucks which can handle the partly bad road.
+The ones that go to Maumere run via the northcoast but some of them are actually open trucks.

 Bemo/angkot Rp 3000